univention/univention-corporate-server/doc/quickstart/index.rst

 *Administrator* during the installation of the first UCS system (|UCSPRIMARYDN|).

-An autopartitioning feature can be used during the installation which creates an LVM volume group on the first hard drive by default.
+An auto-partitioning feature can be used during the installation which creates an LVM volume group on the first hard drive by default.

 The installed software components can be adapted later at any time and